Here at Easy Food Dehydrating, “dehydrate” always means using an

 Nothing wasted, and still delicious.

-How to Pick the Perfect Fruit for Dehydrating
+How to Choose the Best Fruit for Drying (and Avoid Wasting Time)

 Every fruit has its “just right” moment for drying — firm enough to slice without squishing, but ripe enough to lock in the best flavor and natural sweetness.